We celebrated International Coffee Day a few days ago.

 It brings joy to the customers and makes their day better with free coffee.

-Do tell me in the comments, what’s your favorite coffee tradition?
+Do tell me in the comments what your favorite coffee tradition is?

 Leave a Reply